-Title IX Coordinator 315-464-5234
+Title IX Coordinator 315-464-4924

-Chief Diversity Officer 315-464-5234
+Chief Diversity Officer 315-464-4924

-Dean of Student Affairs 315-464-4816
+Dean of Student Affairs 315-464-8816

 Associate Dean of Student Affairs 315-464-8855

 Director of Employee/Student Health 315-464-4260

 Residence Director 315-464-9407

 Coordinator of Judicial Affairs 315-464-8855

 Director of Campus Activities 315-464-5618

-witnesses to report crime on a voluntary, confidential basis.
+Please note that these offices allow victims and witnesses to report crime on a voluntary, confidential basis.
 Reports of this nature are filed with the University Police Department for informational purposes, but there is no formal investigation of the incident.
 Counselors at the University who are informed of criminal activity by persons they are counseling may inform the client that crimes can also be reported to the office of Student Affairs on a voluntary confidential basis for inclusion in the University's crime statistics.
 This information is used in the creation of this report.